madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 Typically the prioritisation approach used by the SRM is centered around urgency modeling.
 Kanbans with higher urgency make their way to the top of the priority.

-The main purpose of coordination is to apply WSJF (weighted-shortest-job-first), and select the tasks which have the highest Urgency associated with them with the lowest Cost-to-complete.
+The main purpose of coordination is to apply weighted-shortest-job-first (WSJF), and select the tasks which have the highest Urgency associated with them with the lowest Cost-to-complete.

 - Weight is provided by a model of Urgency (which gets mapped onto cost in $ per week)
 - Shortest-job is estimated by team members (potentially ranged estimate)